Biden’s $100 billion investment in broadband could open tech jobs to more people

 The pandemic has permanently changed where many tech workers do their jobs.
 Over the last year, technology firms including Twitter and Dropbox led a major shift in the work landscape by announcing their employees can stay remote forever.
 Companies across industries are following suit, with many embracing remote-first or hybrid models.

 As companies reconsider how their workplaces run, those that embrace remote work will have an easier time hiring for every role.
-Eighty-seven percent of workers want to stay at least partially remote after Covid-19, and going remote lets companies tap into a much wider talent pool.
+With 87% percent of workers wanting to stay at least partially remote after Covid-19, going remote lets companies tap into a much wider talent pool.
 But the millions of Americans without home broadband access—who historically couldn’t access tech jobs in cities because they disproportionately live in rural areas—will be shut out of remote work too.

 Investing $100 billion in broadband infrastructure would change that.
 Many companies have taken the first step to increase access to tech jobs by removing in-person requirements.
 Over time, expanding broadband access will help people in remote areas participate equally in remote work.